m-delem/quarto-research-template/README.md

 # My personal Quarto template

-This is a custom Quarto project directory template that gathers my favourite extensions, options, tips, tricks, tweaks and cool feats that I used in my personal projects thus far.
-To use this template, open the terminal (you can also find one in a tab next to the console in RStudio), and type:
+This is a custom Quarto project directory template for scientific research that gathers my favourite extensions, options, tips, tricks, tweaks and cool feats that I used in my personal projects thus far.

+## How to use

+First install [Quarto](https://quarto.org/), which is an amazing open-source scientific and technical publishing system.
+It is very well integrated within [RStudio](https://posit.co/products/open-source/rstudio/), but can also be used seamlessly in [Visual Studio Code](https://code.visualstudio.com/) if you are already accustomed to the latter.

+To use this template (i.e., copy the folder on your computer), open the terminal (you can find one in a tab next to the console in RStudio), and type:

 ```
 quarto use template m-delem/my-quarto-template